-Being an artist can be a rather lonely experience.
+Pressfield delves into the challenges faced by artists, exploring their trials and tribulations resulting from resistance.
 When we talk to other artists, we’re not always completely honest about our experiences.
 This is due to pride, fear, and/or envy.
 The War of Art bravely exposes common the trials and tribulations that artists work through as a result of resistance.

 Pressfield uses his time as a struggling writer as his case study.
 He’s had to struggle through failed marriages, homelessness, and his first movie completely bombing out.
 Eventually, Pressfield had to reach his “bottom” and focus on his work, even at the risk of it turning out like crap.
 The surest solution to overcome resistance is to take action.
 This is the moral of most self-help books.

 The Muse as an Ally in the War of Art

 The War of Art introduces us to the creative’s heroine, the Muse.
 If I remember correctly, Pressfield tells us that she’s one of Zeus’s nine Goddesses of Music and Song.
 Pressfield goes into great detail about the Muse and who she seeks to inspire.
 He tells us what we as creatives can do to attract the Muse and what we can do to encourage her to inspire us.